 Nevertheless, Google makes everything possible to stay competitive to the Apple’s App Store and reduced the Google Play developer fee for subscriptions.
 Generally, for all the in-app purchases and subscriptions, Google charges 30% of a price as a transaction fee.

 But the rules are changing in order to encourage developers to create apps that are engaging and making money.
 Starting from January 1, 2018 the transaction fee will be decreased from 30% to 15% for those subscribers, who retain for more than 1 year.

 These changes are caused by Apple’s new policy presented in 2016, to sell subscriptions as in-app purchases, that has also reduced the fee from 30% to 15%.

 What users say: "Both from the user's and developer's sides I find this change to be a positive one.
 It's a pity, only so long-term subscriptions receive such a discount.
 Unfortunately, the majority of the users don't purchase subscriptions for such a long period.
 Monthly payments make it easier to give the product and switch to an alternative one if there is such a possibility or necessity."

-As you see, “making money creating apps” is still a good idea in 2017.
+As you see, “making money creating apps” is still a good idea in 2018.
 Mobile internet becomes the necessity and people spend plenty of time using smartphones.
-Therefore the developers are constantly hunting user’s attention.
+Therefore, developers are constantly hunting users’ attention.
 The more time someone spends in the app, the more likely he will buy something extra.
 Moreover, since the main app markets decreased their fees for long-term subscriptions (more than 1 year), developers have to work even harder to retain their users for such a long time.

 As the mobile apps market experiences the continuous growth – the competition between developers is rather high so the competitors’ analysis is a must before developing an app.

-Just contact us and let’s do it together!
+Just reach out and let’s do it together!